john-itcsolutions/cheirrs/README.md

 `docker image build -t smart .`

-When completed, if docker registry were working:
+When completed, if docker registry were working, we could push our image to the registry:

 `juju run-action docker-registry/0 \
   push \